MeysamBavi/group-expense-manager/README.md

 + *Settlements* are **fully regenerated** with each *update* command and existing values are **ignored**.

 #### Base State
-+ Cell values are editable and read each time you run *update* command.
++ Cell values are editable and read each time you run the *update* command.
 + Members' names in the margin are not editable.
 + **Reminder**: *Base state* is the state of debts **before** running the create command and naturally does not need editing.